The gift of life

 I won’t get on my soapbox about organ donation, because if you know me, you already know my views.
 But I encourage you to learn as much about organ, tissue, and blood donation as you can and make an informed decision as to if it is right for you.
-And be certain to let your next-of-kin know your wishes, because they will ultimately make the decision for you should you die.
+And be certain to let your next-of-kin know your wishes because they will ultimately decide for you should you die.

 But, back to my aunt and the amazing Jeanne.
 The entire family is so pleased that such a wonderful woman has done such a wonderful thing.
-I know that my teenaged cousins are pleased to know that their mom will be up and running around with the vigor and excitement she once had.
+I know that my teenage cousins are pleased to know that their mom will be up and running around with the vigour and excitement she once had.
 I know my mom will be pleased to have her sister around for years to come.
-And I know that everyone will always know that a woman who didn’t have to sacrifice so much did—with nothing to gain other than the knowledge that she’s given the gift of life.
+And I know that everyone will always know that a woman who didn’t have to sacrifice so much did – with nothing to gain other than the knowledge that she’s given the gift of life.

 Thank you, Jeanne.
 We all love you more than you may ever know!

 And a thank you to the transplant team at the University of Washington Medical Center.
 I know I’m a Coug fan, but today, I’m shouting GO DAWGS!